azat-co/fullstack-javascript/chapter6/chapter6.md

 In this chapter we've covered important topics that will lay the foundation.
-They exhibit the "Hello World" application in Node.js, list of some of its most important core modules, NPM workflow, detailed commands for deployment of Node.js apps to Heroku and Windows Azure; and an example of a test-driven development practice.
+They exhibit the "Hello World" application in Node.js, list of some of its most important core modules, npm workflow, detailed commands for deployment of Node.js apps to Heroku and Windows Azure; and an example of a test-driven development practice.